ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 horrible.
 The user’s location is Bangladesh so I assume that English is not their first language, but Raymond gives plenty of solutions to non-native english speakers when it comes to asking Smart Questions.
-Even without the grammar issue the user does not expand on what they are asking in the body of the question, only repeating what is in the header.
+Even without the grammar issues the user does not expand on what they are asking in the body of the question, only repeating what is in the header.
 This is a type of question that a “hacker” wouldn’t even glance at because of the header.
 At the end of their question the user says